Landlords required by law to fit smoke plus CO detectors

 This legislation on smoke plus CO detectors followed an announcement by Housing Minister Brandon Lewis on 11th March 2015 (Gov.uk, 2015).

-Derbyshire landlord and prominent animal rights campaigner, Dr Victoria Martindale received a suspended prison sentence for failing to maintain a faulty gas boiler resulting in the avoidable death of her tenant, Stephen Newton.
+A Derbyshire landlord received a suspended prison sentence for failing to maintain a faulty gas boiler resulting in the avoidable death of their tenant, Stephen Newton.

 Stephen was found dead by his friends on his 51st birthday at his rented property at The Brickyard, Stanley Common, near Ilkeston, on 29 December 2009.
 He died from carbon monoxide (CO) poisoning.
 Smoke plus CO detectors could have prevented his death.
 Paradoxically, the new legislation would not have protected Stephen, since it does not apply to gas boilers.